 Can you learn a new language the same way you learned your mother tongue?
 How does our brain cope with multiple languages?
 Is there a teaching pedagogy that is the most effective?

-This one-year master's track focuses on research into foreign language learning and teaching.
-You will study the process of learning and the use of second languages.
-The track allows you to focus your research on your language of choice, for instance, English as a second or foreign language but also Dutch as a second language, French, German, Swedish, Chinese, or any other language.
-With increasing cross-cultural communication and mobility, the skills and knowledge you will acquire in this programme are highly valued in the areas of language teaching and testing, educational publishing, language policy making, and of course linguistic research.
+This Master's track focuses on research into second or foreign language learning and teaching.
+You study the learning process and the use of new languages and the track allows you to focus your research on your language of choice: English as a second language, Dutch, French, German, Swedish, Chinese, etc. The skills and knowledge you acquire in this track are highly valued in areas of language teaching and testing, educational publishing, language policy making, and linguistic research.

 Read more about the Department of Applied Linguistics.